jhackGC/tech-docs-2/Javascript/Frameworks/react/Core/typescript-interview-questions.md

 ## 12. What is the "never" type?

 **Answer:**
-The `never` type is used for values that never occur.
-It's most commonly used for functions that always throw an error or have infinite loops, meaning they never return to the caller.
-This helps TypeScript catch unreachable code and ensures type safety.
+The `never` type represents values that never occur, such as functions that always throw or never return.

 **Example:**